 The clip can start to play as soon as it is loaded into a channel transport.
-Ensure that you are using the right channel configuration for the clip you want to load.

 1. Select the channel transport you want to load a clip into.

 Note: If you are loading a VK (video + alpha) clip, ensure that the channel transport has been configured as VK as well.